 As you’re contemplating the task of trying to get your loved one into treatment, it is important that you understand the various options.
 Treatment is dependent on several factors, foremost being the severity of drug abuse.
 Individuals who have low to moderate risk may find ample care in an outpatient program.
 These programs also benefit individuals in the respect that they are cheaper and more flexible, allowing a person to remain active within other important areas of their life, including family, educational or employment-related responsibilities.
 However, these programs do have one major downfall—as a person remains within their regular, daily life, they may have continued access or temptation from the situations that trigger thoughts of using or make a substance available.
 For this reason, for many, inpatient drug rehab is the more preferred option.

-When a person enrolls in an inpatient drug rehab center, they are entering what is also considered a residential facility, due to the fact that the person will actually reside on site for the duration of the treatment.
+When a person enrolls in an inpatient drug rehab center, they are entering what is also considered a residential facility, due to the fact that the person will actually reside on-site for the duration of the treatment.
 This is a vast benefit, as it allows a person to completely immerse themselves in treatment, effectively reducing contact with negative influences.
 In addition, a person will have 24-hour access to a highly-trained and supportive staff and a wider variety of treatment programs.

 Do Your Research

 Not all treatment programs are the same.
 Just as your loved one varies from someone else with an addiction, so should their treatment be individualized to address their specific emotional, physical and mental health needs.
-Treatment can be expensive, so we also suggest that you contemplate your financial standing or that of your loved one’s against the treatment cost.
+Treatment can be expensive, so we also suggest that you contemplate your financial standing or that of your loved ones against the treatment cost.
 Also consider access to any scholarships, grants or financing options.
-Perhaps there are other family members in your loved one’s life who would be willing to pitch in to make these treatment needs a reality.
+Perhaps there are other family members in your loved one’s life who would be willing to pitch in to make this treatment needs a reality.

 It can be helpful to find local resources—finding a support group within your community, such as Alcoholics Anonymous or Narcotics Anonymous, may provide your loved one with a venue to confront their addiction within.
 These groups will offer your loved one access to individuals who have a perspective that is likely widely different than yours—individuals who understand what it is like to suffer from an addiction and live a life in recovery.
 This can be a very positive influence that may become a catalyst towards treatment and help encourage both healing and acceptance.